Carbon disulfide

-Carbon disulfide (also spelled as carbon disulphide) is an inorganic compound with the chemical formula CS2 and structure S=C=S. It is a colorless liquid, which is used as a building block in organic synthesis.
-It has a pleasant, ether- or chloroform-like odor, but commercial samples are usually yellowish and are typically contaminated with foul-smelling impurities.
+Carbon disulfide (also spelled as carbon disulphide) is an inorganic compound with the chemical formula CS2 and structure S=C=S. It is also considered as the anhydride of thiocarbonic acid.
+It is a colorless, flammable, neurotoxic liquid that is used as a building block in organic synthesis.
+Pure carbon disulfide has a pleasant, ether- or chloroform-like odor, but commercial samples are usually yellowish and are typically contaminated with foul-smelling impurities.

 History

 In 1796, the German chemist Wilhelm August Lampadius (1772–1842) first prepared carbon disulfide by heating pyrite with moist charcoal.
 He called it "liquid sulfur" (flüssig Schwefel).
 The composition of carbon disulfide was finally determined in 1813 by the team of the Swedish chemist Jöns Jacob Berzelius (1779–1848) and the Swiss-British chemist Alexander Marcet (1770–1822).
 Their analysis was consistent with an empirical formula of CS2.

 Occurrence, manufacture, properties

 Small amounts of carbon disulfide are released by volcanic eruptions and marshes.
 CS2 once was manufactured by combining carbon (or coke) and sulfur at 800–1000 °C.